Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 Recycled Wool:

 Like recycled cotton, recycled wool reclaims existing wool fibers from old garments or textile scraps.
 This conserves the resources that would have been used to produce new fibers and diverts textile waste from landfills.
-The process involves cleaning, carding, and re-spinning the wool into new yarns, which can then be used to create new products.
+The process involves cleaning, carding, and re-spinning the wool into new yarns, which can then be used to create a range of new products.

 Piñatex: